When it comes to exercising and working out, it’s probably safe to say that many people seem to constantly neglect their legs.

 Things to remember

-- Try to keep your hands on your hips whilst you do this exercise, as this will help you keep your balance.
+- Try to keep your hands on your hips during the execution of walking lunges, as this will help you keep your balance.

 - If you’re doing this exercise with a set of dumbbells, choose a set of manageable dumbbells, hold them firmly in each hand, and let them hand down at your side at arm’s length, before doing the exercise in exactly the same way as listed above.